-Make the user experience a top priority.
+Make the user experience a top priority

 Responsive design is an integral part of creating a positive user experience on the mobile web.
 When visitors can access and browse through your sites with ease on a mobile browser, it creates a positive experience for them.

 However, as mentioned earlier, a great site will require more than just integrating responsive design.
-While responsive design is a massive part of creating a positive mobile experience, other elements need to be incorporated to ensure a favourable user experience.
+While responsive design is a massive part of creating a positive mobile experience, other elements need to be incorporated to ensure a favorable user experience.

 - Easy-to-find call-to-action (CTA) buttons.
 Call-to-action (CTA) buttons will take users a step closer to converting.
 In line with this, ensure you have CTA buttons that stand out and are easy to find.
 The CTA buttons should also be big enough so users can click on them quickly.

 - Legible fonts.
 Since users are browsing your site on smaller screens, your fonts should be readable.
 Regardless of whether you’ll choose a bolder font or make the size more prominent, the idea is to ensure the font is legible for users who are using mobile devices.

 - ‘Thumb-friendly’ design.
 When designing your mobile site, you need to make it easy for your audience to click on elements on your page.
 To do this, consider creating a ‘thumb-friendly’ design as users often use their thumbs to browse their devices.

 Use pop-ups sparingly

 Pop-ups are considered an effective way to draw the user’s attention to a specific action.
 Regardless if it’s a pop-up to download free content or receive emails, many brands are using pop-ups to draw site visitors to perform particular actions.

 Specific actions can trigger pop-ups to appear on the screen.
 They can appear when the user first enters the page when they scroll to a specific page, or when they move their mouse to the search results.